yuxi-TJU/MolSimTransport/README.md

 -- The /test_file directory holds test files for all three schemes, consistent with those provided in the manual.

-# **_MolSimTransport_: A Python package designed for the efficient calculation of transport properties in molecular junctions**

 ## **Introduction**
 _**MolSimTransport**_, a highly efficient computational scheme within the **Question-Driven Hierarchical Computation (QDHC)** framework, has been developed by [Professor Yu Xi's research group](http://39.107.98.173/) at Tianjin University.
 This scheme integrates several transport models across various levels of approximation, complemented by computational methods of different accuracies.
 It provides a comprehensive, multi-level solution for analyzing the charge transport properties in molecular junctions.